 Different people want different kinds of support conversation about what their partner wants. find out how they can be supportive by starting a PrEP method they are using.
 Male partners can based on their circumstances and the type of they support their partners to use PrEP misinformation or telling their friends how correct information about PrEP and correcting example, they can be role models by sharing communities by modelling their support.
 For with their partner's permission of course!
-Male partners can encourage PrEP use in their injections, and attending health care visits.
+Male partners can encourage PrEP use in their partners can help their partners use PrEP effectively By agreeing on how they can give reminders, male injections, and attending health care visits.

-Be a role model PrEP supporter!
+ග Be a role model PrEP supporter!